Updated January 2024

 College-level training is the fastest, most effective way to secure entry-level legal assistant positions at law firms, corporate legal departments, government offices, municipal, provincial, federal courts, and more.

-And there is no shortage of legal diploma programs available to students who want to capitalize on available job opportunities in Winnipeg.
+And there is no shortage of legal diploma programs available to students who want to capitalize on available job opportunities.
 But which attributes should they look for when comparing schools?
 What key markers of quality are most important to consider when choosing a legal assistant program?

 1. Curriculum: Comprehensive Training in Most Relevant Skill Areas